Digital prototyping: how to learn and innovate faster

 The ability to find and book shifts emerged as a common theme in the focus group sessions, so the team decided to move ahead with an app that would enable nurses to easily and quickly find and book their shifts.

 Within just one week the digital team had a proof-of-concept app to build a robust business case for investment and to start learning even more from its users as part of user testing and ongoing focus sessions.
-And thanks to the opportunities surfaced from the customer-experience focused workshops, the organisation now has a blueprint for its digital transformation journey.
+And thanks to the opportunities surfaced from the customer-experience-focused workshops, the organisation now has a blueprint for its digital transformation journey.

 Your company’s ability to lead the market depends on delivering great digital experiences and products – fast.
 Get the service right and the customer will choose you.

-But that service doesn’t have to be a fully-formed solution.
+But that service doesn’t have to be a fully formed solution.
 Because there’s often greater value in fast experimentation and prototypes that enable you to measure and learn quickly.

 Our prototyping services

-Here at Inviqa our digital strategists and technologists equip businesses to:
+Here at Inviqa, our digital strategists and technologists equip businesses to:

-- Design, build, and validate software ideas with rapid prototyping
+• Design, build, and validate software ideas with rapid prototyping

-- Provide consultancy and strategy on digital prototyping and experimentation
+• Provide consultancy and strategy on digital prototyping and experimentation

-- Develop prototype mobile apps, websites, and other digital products
+• Develop prototype mobile apps, websites, and other digital products

-- Empower teams to build a business case by testing a hypothesis
+• Empower teams to build a business case by testing a hypothesis

-The development process we use is highly collaborative and will usually start with stakeholder workshops to identify your goals and the hypothesis you’re looking to test.
+The development process used is highly collaborative and will usually start with stakeholder workshops to identify your goals and the hypothesis you’re looking to test.
 Our engagement with you may also start with an audit to explore the best way of testing the hypothesis based on your existing capacity and capabilities.

 Consultants provide you with a proven framework and approach for properly testing and exploring ideas before too many resources get used.
 We provide in-house capability to develop prototypes as working software, visual designs, or even something simpler.
 And if you need help developing your digital prototype, our experienced software developers are on hand to make your vision a reality.